How to Quickly Check if a Hard Drive is Working Properly

 Seek Prevention Over Cure

 No matter which diagnostic tool you have used, even if it showed you SMART errors, this doesn't mean that the hard drive is immediately going to stop working.
 In such a case, one should assume that it's already in the failure state (or close).
 It’s also fair to assume that a complete breakdown of the device is inevitable; it may take minutes, weeks or months, but don’t risk using it anymore.

 Ensure that you have backed up your data to another storage medium, such as an external hard drive, a CD or DVD or on a magnetic tape.
 Also make sure that you have a current backup, as the drive could fail at any time.
 With a backup at hand, you should also replace the current drive with a new one as soon as possible.
 A hard drive which does not succeed in SMART tests is not reliable!
 Even if your hard drive does not completely fail, it could still damage parts of your data.
-Of course, hardware is never perfect and hard drives can fail without any warning.
+Of course, hardware is never perfect and hard drives can fail without any warning (Ontrack's hard drive data recovery info can be found here).
 Nevertheless, SMART can help indicate if your hard drive might be failing soon.
 Some indication is better than none at all!